wlasser/QUIZZ-RPG-BOT/README.md

 # QUIZZ-RPG-BOT
-Somelike "framework" for manage quizz with VK/Facebook comunity/chat bots.
+Something like "framework" for manage quizz with VK/Facebook/Any comunity/chat bots, but there is jus VK_bot.
 Basic as game with RPG text-like mechanics and communication
 OK.
-There is somelike "instruction".
+There is something like "instruction".

 For work with VK (vkAPI) you must config API KEYS and ACCESS with you app (community).
 This one in config_vk_bot.php in root.
 Set all stuff.